Is a Business Loan Installment or Revolving Credit? – Key Differences

 Drawbacks of Revolving Credit

 Revolving credit may carry higher interest rates, leading to increased debt over time.
 For example, business credit cards typically have a higher APR than a business loan.
-Carrying a balance on your business credit card can accrue significant interest.
+Carrying a balance on your business credit card can result in significant interest charges.

 Additionally, the temptation to continuously use revolving credit can result in a cycle of debt that becomes difficult to break free from, impacting the business’s financial health.
-It’s crucial for small businesses to manage their revolving credit carefully to avoid these potential pitfalls.
+Small businesses must manage their revolving credit carefully to avoid these potential pitfalls.

 Revolving Credit Pros & Cons